 Start with a secure internet connection

 Security isn’t the only important thing about your internet connection.
 Enter your zip code below to see if there’s a better provider (and plan) in your area.

 Get an S/MIME certificate

-The bottom line with end-to-end encryption on a mainstream level is that users must install an S/MIME certificate.
+The bottom line with end-to-end encryption outside a corporate environment is that you must install an S/MIME certificate.
 Think of it as a plug-in for your email client.
 Some just guarantee who you are, while others provide both digital signing and encryption.

 While you can create a self-signed S/MIME certificate, the process is long and overly technical.
 The easy way to get an S/MIME certificate is to pay an annual fee.
 Here are five examples: